pletfix/docs/en/cache.md

 filesystem.
 For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
 You may even configure multiple cache configurations for the same driver.

-<a name="configuration-apc"></a>
+<a name="configuration-apcu"></a>
-### APC
+### APCu

-In order to use the APC cache driver you must have it compiled and enabled in your php.ini.
+In order to use the APCu cache driver you must have it compiled and enabled in your php.ini.
-You can read about APC in the [PHP Documentation](http://us2.php.net/apc).
+You can read about APCu in the [PHP Documentation](http://us2.php.net/apc).
 It will give you a little background information about what it is and how you can use it as well as how to install it.

 There's nothing to configuration in `config/cache.php`.